 Comfort for the Public Space

 Using textile to create my works is a very deliberate choice.
 It is a tactile material, engaging more senses than just sight.
-It is soft and harmless, yet capable of transforming into uniforms and flags and banners, becoming a natural and powerful conveyor of beliefs.
+It is soft and harmless, yet capable of carrying identities, uniting people, and project vast ideas in one single work.

 The resulting works and projects range in size from intimate to monumental.
 Color plays an important role, and works evolve organically – each segment relating to the previous and informing the next one.